What is solar energy?

 The ESC also undertakes stakeholder consultations each year to ensure that its decisions on feed-in tariffs are in the best long-term interest of Victorian consumers.

-On 27 February 2018, the Essential Services Commission set new feed-in tariff rates for the 2018-19 Financial Year.
+On 28 February 2019, the Essential Services Commission (ESC) set new feed-in tariff rates for the 2019-20 Financial Year.

 To access the current feed-in tariff, you must have your solar or other type of renewable energy system fully installed, signed off by a licensed electrical inspector, and have submitted all the necessary paperwork to your electricity retailer.
 Your solar installer will be able to do most, if not all, of this paperwork on your behalf.